DETAILED ACTION

 Response to Arguments

-Applicant’s Argument: Applicant argues the cited portions of the prior art fail to teach a bandwidth part is a subset of contiguous common resource blocks within a carrier bandwidth.
-This is very different from Sakhnini who teaches the bandwidth prat is merely the available resource of a component carrier.
+Applicant’s Argument: Applicant argues the cited portions of Sakhnini and Schober fails to teach, “Wherein the bandwidth part is a subset of contiguous common resource blocks within a carrier bandwidth.”
+The bandwidth part of the present claimed invention is not the available resource of a component carrier, but is instead a subset of available resources of a component carrier.

 Claim Rejections - 35 USC § 103